amitu/backbone-id/Readme.md

 ### Backbone.Id(Model, method)

   Plugin adds one `Backbone.Id` function to patch existing Backbone.Model with id-generator functionality.
-  By default it uses UUID, and shiped with MongoDB's ObjectId generator
+  By default it uses UUID, and shiped with MongoDB's ObjectId generator:

 ```js
 Backbone.Id(Book, 'mongo');